chakitg/my_tunes/README.md

 BOOM!!
 There you have it.
 ## Tech Stack

-HTML, CSS, Font Awesome Icons
+HTML, CSS, Javscript, Font Awesome Icons